-g.
-Certificate Field: subject:countryName (OID: 2.5.4.6) )
+h.
+Certificate Field: subject:countryName (OID: 2.5.4.6))

-Required if the subject:organizationName field is present.
+Required if the subject:organizationName field, subject:givenName, or subject:surname field are present.

-Optional if the subject:organizationName field is absent.
+Optional if the subject:organizationName field, subject:givenName field, and subject:surname field are absent.

 Contents: If the subject:organizationName field is present, the subject:countryName MUST contain the two-letter ISO 3166-1 country code associated with the location of the Subject verified under Section 3.2.2.1.
 If the subject:organizationName field is absent, the subject:countryName field MAY contain the two-letter ISO 3166-1 country code associated with the Subject as verified in accordance with Section 3.2.2.3.
 If a Country is not represented by an official ISO 3166-1 country code, the CA MAY specify the ISO 3166-1 user-assigned code of XX indicating that an official ISO 3166-1 alpha-2 code has not been assigned.